ruadapt/quantum_gate_synthesis/README.md

 ## Running the Program

 Run `make main` to produce an executable called `main` in the "build" folder.
-Then, run `build/main angle prec [effort=25]`:
+Then, run `build/main <angle> <prec> [effort=25]`:

-- `angle`: the angle to approximate (in radians).
+- `angle`: the program approximates a z-rotation gate for this angle (in radians).
-- `prec`: the required precision in bits for the approximation (equivalent to the `bits` flag in Haskell).
+- `prec`: the required precision in bits for the approximation.
-- `effort`: the amount of effort to put into factoring (there is an equivalent `effort` flag in Haskell).
+- `effort`: the effort used for factoring.
 This is not required and defaults to 25.

+These values correspond to the second, third, and fourth arguments of [gridsynth](https://hackage.haskell.org/package/newsynth-0.4.0.0/docs/Quantum-Synthesis-GridSynth.html#v:gridsynth) in Haskell.

-The output will include the sequence of gates (as a string), along with the $\log_{0.5}$ of the approximation error (see Haskell implementation for more details).
+For example, `build/main 1.2 10` will synthesize an approximate z-rotation gate of 1.2 radians to at least 10 bits of precision.
+The output will include the sequence of gates (as a string), along with the $\log_{0.5}$ of the approximation error.
+These values correspond to the gate sequence returned by [gridsynth_gates](https://hackage.haskell.org/package/newsynth-0.4.0.0/docs/Quantum-Synthesis-GridSynth.html#v:gridsynth_gates) and the error returned by [gridsynth_stats](https://hackage.haskell.org/package/newsynth-0.4.0.0/docs/Quantum-Synthesis-GridSynth.html#v:gridsynth_stats) in Haskell.

+### Choosing Precision

+The `prec` input controls how accurate the computed gate sequence has to be.
+Increasing precision increases runtime on a seemingly exponential basis for the C++ implementation.
+For example, on a 2020 Macbook Air, synthesis an angle of 1.7 radians took approximately:

+- 4 seconds for 8 bits of precision
+- 83 seconds for 9 bits
+- 368 seconds for 10 bits
+- 1288 seconds for 11 bits

+This runtime will also vary for different angles, but using have too high of a precision value leads to very high runtimes, so starting with lower precisions and trying to work up is advisable. **This implementation is much slower than the Haskell version, which can still run in just a few seconds for 100s of bits of precision.** Some potential ways to improve the speed of this program are presented later.

+### Setting Include Directory

-**Note**: The `INCLUDE_DIR` variable in the Makefile may have to be changed depending on the system being used.
+The `INCLUDE_DIR` variable in the Makefile, which defaults to `/usr/local/include` may have to be changed depending on the system being used.
 This is where the GMP headers and the "boost" directory should be located.
+To set the variable, add `INCLUDE_DIR=<some path>` when invoking `make`, like `make main INCLUDE_DIR=/sample/path`.

 ### Setting Real Number Precision